VictoriaShalabaeva/Accardo-Lab/manual_testing.md

     <img src="assets/images/testing_functionality/video.jpg" alt="Video file." width="500px" height="auto">

-- ### *Equipment* section on the *Research* page:
+### *Equipment* section on the *Research* page:

-  - Carousel back and forward buttons are functional,
+  - Carousel back and forward buttons are functional.

-  - The automatic slide scrolling is active,
+  - The automatic slide scrolling is active.

-  - The indicators underneath the slides are active (see image below, highlighted by a blue arrow),
+  - The indicators underneath the slides are active (see image below, highlighted by a blue arrow).

   - At a certain breakpoint, carousel rearranges its layout correctly.

     <img src="assets/images/testing_functionality/equipment.jpg" alt="Equipment section, carousel functionality." width="500px" height="auto">

-- ### *People* page:
+### *People* page:

   - Photos and text are not overlapped.

-- ### Google map:
+### Google map:

-  - Google map is displayable and functional (by clicking it opens a separate page with google maps)
+  - Google map is displayable and functional (by clicking *View larger map* it opens a separate page with google maps).

   - Google map is responsive and resizes itself correctly.

-- ### Hero images:
+### Hero images:

-  - each hero image was checked to resize in a ecstatically acceptable manner.
+  - Each hero image was checked to resize in a "ecstatically acceptable" manner.

-- ### General layout of pages:
+### General layout of pages:

-  - At a certain breakpoint (medium device, 768 px), the left and right "paddings" disappear.
+  - At a certain breakpoint (medium device, 768 px), the left and right spaces disappear.
 It was checked that a navbar, hero image, text and other elements present on a page fill out all the available space.

     <img src="assets/images/testing_functionality/general_layout.jpg" alt="At a certain breakpoint (medium device, 768 px), the left and right paddings disappear." width="500px" height="auto">

-  - Bootstrap .col-x elements position themselves in a correct manner when passing from one screensize to another.
+  - Bootstrap .col-x-y elements position themselves in a correct manner when passing from one screen size to another.

   - Footer changes its layout when passing a certain breakpoint (medium device, 768 px).

     <img src="assets/images/testing_functionality/footer_layout.jpg" alt="Footer layout change." width="500px" height="auto">

+### Links:

+  - All links to external pages open in a separate tab when clicked.

+  - There are no broken internal links.